National non-domestic rates

 Together with revenue from council taxpayers, revenue support grant provided by the government and certain other sums, business rates revenue is used to pay for the services provided by us and other local authorities in your area.

-The government has introduced a business rates discount of £1,000 for retail and food and drink premises with a rateable value below £50,000 for 2 years up to the state aid limits from 1 April 2014.
-Qualifying ratepayers will see this discount included on their 2014-15 rate demands.
+The government introduced a business rates discount of £1,000 for retail and food and drink premises with a rateable value below £50,000 for 2 years up to the state aid limits from 1 April 2014.
+Most qualifying ratepayers saw this discount included on their 2014-15 rate demands.
+For more information, go to the business rates reductions and reliefs page.

 (The government had already announced that with effect from 1 October 2013 any newly-built hereditaments that remain unoccupied will receive exemption from rates.
 The scheme will end in September 2016).